luiscarlin/react-redux-practice/react-pluralsight/README.md

-## React Advanced: Building a full-stack app with React and Express
+## React Advanced: Building an isomorphic full-stack app with React and Express

 ### Introduction